jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 ### Accessibility Concerns

-It's tempting to pretend accesibility doesn't exist, but we dont need the unwanted attention from regulators.
-Here we can set ARIA attributes help screen readers understand the purpose and state of the modal:
+It's tempting to pretend accessibility doesn't exist, but we don't want visually impaired users to grab their pitchforks and threaten our livelihood.
+Instead, we can just set ARIA attributes to help screen readers understand the purpose and state of the modal:

 ```tsx
 <div